asschmidt/StudyOS/doc/components/Bootloader/Stage1.md

  * x86 Segmented Memory with Segment-Register

 ## PC Startup
 After a reset or power-cycle, the i8086 processor starts the execution always on a specific address.
-This is, written as linear address, the address `0xFFFF0` which is the same address as the address `0xFFFF:0x00000`.
-This segment address is loaded in the Code-Segment register and the Instruction Pointer whereby the `CS` register (Code Segment) is loaded with `0xFFFF` and the `IP` register (Instruction Pointer) is loaded with `0x0000`.
+This is, written as linear address, the address `0xFFFF0` which is the same address as the address `0xFFFF:0x00000` written with a segment part and an offset.
+This address is loaded in the Code-Segment register and the Instruction Pointer, whereby the `CS` register (Code Segment) is loaded with `0xFFFF` and the `IP` register (Instruction Pointer) is loaded with `0x0000`.

 You can easily prove that both addresses are the same, by calculating for example the linear address of `0xFFFF:0x0000` with the following calculation: